cunilog/cunilog/basics.md

 Note that __cunilogSingleThreadedSeparateLoggingThread__ is meant for a single application thread only but the actual logging tasks are delegated to a separate logging thread via an event queue.
 On the other hand __cunilogMultiThreadedSeparateLoggingThread__ is meant to do the same in a multi-threaded application.
 However, both are currently implemented identically.

-If unsure, __cunilogMultiThreadedSeparateLoggingThread__ is most likely what you should pick.
+If unsure, __cunilogMultiThreadedSeparateLoggingThread__ is most likely what you should use.
 For more details on Cunilog target types, check the comments in the header file or have a look at the code.

 ## Processors